Jrotenberger/Powershell-IR-Scripts/README.md

 CHANGES:

 1) No extra PS modules are needed.
 For the most part these got rolled in the main script
 2) The external tools needed have been dramatically decreased.
-For the most part these have been replicated by Powershell capabilities since the orginal script was written.
+The majority have been replicated by Powershell capabilities since the orginal script was written.